ThivyashreeNS/AT-Project_1/README.md

 ## Features:
 - __User Authentication Testing:__ Test the login functionality with valid and invalid credentials.

-- __Employee Management:__ Tests functionalities for adding, editing, and deleting employee details.
+- __Employee Management:__ Tests functionalities for adding, editing, and deleting employee details

 - __Excel Integration:__ Read from and write test data to an Excel file for easy management and reporting.

 - __Reusable Components:__ Common functions and data are abstracted into separate modules for better maintainability.

 - __Dynamic Waits:__ Uses Explicit waits for web elements to ensure stability during testing.

-- __Data-Driven Testing Framework:__ Utilizes Excel files for input data, allowing for flexible test execution with varying user credentials and employee details.
+- __Data-Driven Testing Framework:__ Utilizes Excel files for input data, allowing for flexible test execution with varying user credentials and employee details

 - __Automation Framework:__ Built using Selenium for browser automation and Pytest for test case management.

 ## Prerequisites